-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: March 29, 2013; Ruling No. 2013-3565; Agency: Department of Juvenile Justice; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: August 23, 2017; Ruling No. 2018-4604; Agency: Department of Juvenile Justice; Outcome: Grievant Not in Compliance.

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Department of Juvenile Justice Ruling Number 2013-3565 March 29, 2013 The Department of Juvenile Justice ("agency") has requested a compliance ruling related to the grievant's January 23, 2013 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Juvenile Justice Ruling Number 2018-4604 August 23, 2017 The Department of Juvenile Justice (the agency) has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution (EEDR) at the Department of Human Resource Management (DHRM) related to the grievant's March 15, 2017 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On or about January 23, 2013, the grievant initiated a grievance with the agency.
-The first step response was issued to the grievant on January 30, 2013.
-Having received no response from the grievant, on or about February 25, 2013, the agency mailed, by certified mail, a letter of noncompliance to him.
-Additionally, the agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter.
-The certified mail receipt indicates the grievant received the noncompliance letter on March 2, 2013.
-Since more than five workdays have elapsed since the agency's notification to the grievant of his alleged noncompliance, and the grievant has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.2 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against 1 Grievance Procedure Manual § 6.3.
+FACTS On or about March 15, 2017, the grievant initiated a grievance with the agency.
+On March 23, 2017, the agency issued its first resolution step response to the grievant.
+On May 10, 2017, the agency sent letter of noncompliance to the grievant via certified mail, indicating that the agency had not received a response from him and requesting a response by May 31, 2017, or the grievance would be closed.
+The certified mail appears to have been delivered to the grievant on May 16, 2017.
+On August 14, 2017, not having received a response from the grievant, the agency requested a ruling from EEDR regarding the grievant's alleged non-compliance.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.2 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the .

+1 Grievance Procedure Manual § 6.3.